Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Physics Applications

-The nature of dark matter is one of the most perplexing questions in physics today.
 The axion, a compelling dark matter candidate, if discovered, could simultaneously solve the Strong CP Problem of QCD and account for dark matter.
 The "axion haloscope" is a detection technique, designed to convert ueV axions into detectable microwave photons in a tunable, high-Q, resonant cavity permeated by a strong static magnetic field.
 These detectors, used by collaborations like the Axion Dark Matter eXperiment (ADMX), HAYSTAC, CAPP, and ORGAN, are ideal for 0.5–10 GHz photons.
 However, higher frequency haloscope-like detectors will face significant challenges.
 Traditional haloscopes lose sensitivity, due to decreased detector volume and increase in quantum noise at higher frequencies, making axion detection near-impossible without novel noise mitigation and signal boosting techniques.
 Proposed solutions, such as multi-cavity and quantum sensing approaches, will increase detector complexity; a complexity only tractable with advanced automated controls.
 New AI/ML techniques for in-situ RF response characterization and quantum device control would ease operations in an environment that will change with respect to temperature and magnetic field over time, sometimes voiding standard sensor calibrations.
-We present example potential uses of AI/ML for future axion discovery applications.
+Example potential uses of AI/ML for future axion discovery applications are presented below.

 \paragraph{ML for cold RF characterization}